Skip to content

 - **Price:** 50.0 Gems/year (or ~$50.00 USDC via MPP)

-- **Restrictions:** You must be on the whitelist or owned by the TLD owner to register.
+- **Restrictions:** You must be on the whitelist or owned by the Namespace owner to register.

 - **Reserved Names:** admin, www, api, support, janice cannot be registered.